top of page

 HOW DO I KNOW WHEN IT'S TIME TO LET MY PET GO?

-Today’s blog is going to focus on ways to help you make the decision of whether or not it is the right time to have your pet euthanized.
-Euthanasia means “good death”, and when the time is right it is a very humane way to end a beloved pet’s suffering.
-There is a reason why euthanasia is the term associated with the procedure where we humanely end a pet's life with medications, rather than being associated with natural death.
-Natural deaths are often prolonged with a large amount of suffering, and they are often not very peaceful either (although there is no absolute guarantee that euthanasia will be peaceful, we do our best to make it so and in the vast majority of cases it is).
+Although there is no absolute guarantee that euthanasia will be peaceful, as we are most often caring for an extremely fragile, elderly living creature, we do our best to make it so and in the vast majority of cases it is.
 I am a certified hospice veterinarian (one of only about 300 in the world as of 2023!) and have been practicing exclusively end-of-life veterinary care for over 5 years, and I truly feel that most owners are excellent at realizing when it is the right time to let their pet go – of course we doubt ourselves, and there is almost always some guilt associated with making the decision, but in general owners are better at judging how their pet is doing than they believe.
 Have faith in yourself!
+And know that veterinarians are there to help you with your decision.

-There is no set formula or test to know exactly when it is time to euthanize (I wish there was!), and no one wants to make the decision too early.
-However, in my opinion a day too soon is better than too late.
 Usually there is a "window" where euthanasia is a humane and appropriate choice, and the longer you allow your pet to remain in that window, the more risk that they may enter a state of crisis or acute, severe decline, and possibly a traumatic (for them and for you as a witness) natural death, depending on the health condition(s) affecting them.
 Because it is such a fine line, and older pets can deteriorate quickly, Faithful Hearts tries to be as available as possible, including weekends.
 I am going to talk about some things you should consider and some tools you can use.

 The key is thinking about your pet’s overall quality of life.
 Just because a pet is eating does not mean they feel good and/or are content (it’s very common for owners to want to wait until their pet stops eating to make a decision).
 Pets have an innate survival drive and many pets continue to eat despite the fact that they are very sick or suffering intensely.
 And it is especially difficult when your pet is having “waxing and waning” symptoms, with good days interspersed with the bad, because we want to be hopeful that the bad times are temporary and the pet will recover.